maubot/reactbot/README.md

 # reactbot
-A simple [maubot](https://github.com/maubot/maubot) that responds to messages that match predefined rules.
+A [maubot](https://github.com/maubot/maubot) that responds to messages that match predefined rules.

 ## Samples
 * The [base config](base-config.yaml) contains a cookie reaction for TWIM submissions